 “The deliberate, strategic investment of your time, talent, intelligence, energy, resources, and opportunities in a manner calculated to move you measurably closer to meaningful goals.”

-The most common factors that influence personal productivity are motivation, personality, natural talent, training, education, environment, support, time management, luck, and good health.
+The most common factors influencing personal productivity are motivation, personality, natural talent, training, education, environment, support, time management, luck, and good health.
 In addition, this article describes productivity factors you’ve never even considered.
 This guide will focus on personal productivity from here on.

-Here are several actionable steps for beginners we will touch on our guide, so keep an eye out for further explanation:
+Here are several actionable steps for beginners I will touch on in our guide, so keep an eye out for further explanation:

 - Track your time.

 - Take regular breaks.